-You can sell a few types of animals and wildlife products, though there are some things that can't be listed on eBay because of complex government regulations and various laws both in the US and internationally.
+You can sell a few types of animals and wildlife products, though there are some things you can't list on eBay because of complex government regulations and various laws both in the US and internationally.

 Check out the list of items below to find out what you can and can't sell on eBay.
 If an item is allowed or restricted, be sure to follow our guidelines, shipping restrictions, and applicable laws.
 You also need to check whether selling or shipping these items requires a license, permit, or other paperwork.